Assessing a fault

 - Reports of blocked sewer pipes.

-We aim to finish repairs to these types of faults within one day.
+We aim to finish repairs to these types of faults within one to two days.
 Sometimes this isn’t possible if the repair is complex.
-We will ensure supply is restored, sometimes by running a temporary water service line, bypassing sewer pumping, while we plan and complete repairs.
+We will ensure your water and sewerage services are restored, sometimes by running a temporary water service line, bypassing sewer pumping, while we plan and complete repairs.

 - Consistent wet patch or trickle that would be the equivalent to your tap running gently.